ADMINISTRATION:

 report that he didn't get the Order of St. George for rescuing

-contact between Russian and British troops was minimal.
-He
+between Russian and British troops was minimal.
+He actually

-actually received the decoration before he left for Mesopotamia
+received the decoration before he left for Mesopotamia in recognition

 This

-1915, three months before he was posted to the Middle East.
+three months before he was posted to the Middle East.
+Lots of

-Lots of references to Issy make the claim about the Russian,
+references to Issy make the claim about the Russian, but I'm

-but I'm afraid it's a myth.
-In fact, a great deal of Issy's
+afraid it's a myth.
+In fact, a great deal of Issy's story seems

 All the best,